clientedev/ObraFlowv2/replit.md

 4. **Dynamic Form Integration:**
    - Express report forms (`express_new` route) now check for `projeto_id` query parameter
-   - If project has custom categories, they replace default hardcoded options
+   - Categories are loaded dynamically from database based on project
-   - Fallback to default categories (Torre 1, Torre 2, Área Comum, Piscina) if none exist
+   - Shows message "Nenhuma categoria cadastrada" if project has no categories (no hardcoded fallback)

 **Benefits:**
 - Projects can define specific categories relevant to their construction type